Act 1: World Upside-down

 I wound up graduating in Computer Science from NUS for the love of computer graphics.
 There wasn’t too much in terms of creative choices back then.
 An artist studying Computer Science doesn’t sound like fun, but it felt like heaven compared to the compulsory military service prior.
 Still, I was like fish out of water in a land where lecturers and students alike did not seem to take English as their first language :0 It was undoubtedly the most painful leg of the entire life journey, yet it concurrently holds some of my best memories.

 Act 3: Nirvana

 It was a distinct advantage being an artist able to program just about anything with the tools of the day.
-This in turn led to many iconic projects in healthcare, quality service, nutrition, hospitality, engineering, etc. and in the process learning the rigours of bankers, hoteliers, nurses, flight attendants, and even breast-feeding advocates.
+This in turn led to many iconic media projects in healthcare, nutrition, hospitality, engineering, etc. and in the process learning the rigours of bankers, hoteliers, nurses, flight attendants, and even breast-feeding advocates.

 And then back to my first love, cartoons!